19hours/sg-statutes/Acts/Science Centre Act.md

 20\.—(1) The Minister may make regulations for or in respect of —

-(a) the convening of meetings of the Board and the procedure to be followed;
+(a) the convening of meetings of the Board and the procedure to be followed, to the extent not inconsistent with the Public Sector (Governance) Act 2018;

+[Act 5 of 2018 wef 01/04/2018]

 (b) the management and control of the Science Centre and the premises of the Centre;